TrojanerHD/Songrequestbot-Old/README.md

 These instructions will show you how to install and use the bot.

 ### Installing / Using
 First, download the .exe on the [releases-page](https://github.com/TrojanerHD/Songrequestbot/releases).
 Double-click it and follow the installer instructions.
-In this version, you have to create a [info.json](#infojson).
+In this version, you will have to create a [settings.json](#settingsjson).
 Optionally, start Spotify either in a browser or the application.

-Now you can execute the program using the exe inside the installation folder and should see a window with a YouTube player which will play YouTube videos and the Spotify player is also used to play Spotify songs after you have logged in as the alert will tell you.
+Now you can execute the program using the exe inside the installation folder and should see a window with a YouTube player which will play YouTube videos and the Spotify player is used to play Spotify songs after you have logged in as the alert will tell you.

 ### Deployment / Installing on Unix-based-systems
 Note: For now, there is no installer for Linux and macOS and you will have to deploy the bot.
 You may test it with [wine](https://www.winehq.org/) but this is not explicitly supported and may not work at all or lead to bugs